Orienfish/ina219-pi-seelab/report/Overhead_Analysis.md

 ## Results and Analysis

+(Note: The unit for power in the following figures should be mW instead of W, and the resistance should be set to 0.025ohm)

 Here is the power reading when running the demo code on a target Pi and measuring the power from another Pi:

 ![target_pi_figure](./Images/target_pi_figure.png)

-the average power consumption from 1500ms to 3500ms is around: 887
+the average power consumption from 1500ms to 3500ms is around: 887mW

 And here is the power reading when running the demo code and measuring the power on the same Pi: